24/7 EMERGENCY SERVICE

 Sewer Line Repair FAQs

-Common warning signs include multiple slow-draining fixtures throughout your home, gurgling sounds from drains or toilets, sewage odors in your yard or basement, wet spots or sinkholes in your yard above the sewer line, and frequent backups despite clearing individual drains.
-If you notice these symptoms, a video camera inspection can pinpoint the exact location and nature of the problem.
+Watch for multiple slow drains throughout your home, gurgling toilets, sewage odors in your yard or basement, wet spots or sinkholes above the sewer line, and frequent backups despite clearing individual drains.
+If you notice any of these, call (716) 253-1527.
+A video camera inspection pinpoints the exact problem.

-Sewer line repairs typically range from $2,500 to $8,000 depending on the extent of damage, depth of the line, and accessibility.
+Repairs typically range from $2,500 to $8,000 depending on damage extent, line depth, and accessibility.
 Shallow repairs near the house cost less than deep repairs near the street.
-The type of repair needed (simple crack repair vs. full section replacement) also affects cost.
-We provide upfront pricing after video inspection shows the exact problem.
+Crack repairs run less than full section replacements.
+We provide upfront pricing after video inspection.
+No surprises.

-Yes, we provide emergency service for urgent sewer backups and failures.
-A sewage backup is unsanitary and requires immediate attention.
-Call us right away if you have sewage backing up into your home or a collapsed sewer line.
-We prioritize emergency calls and can often respond the same day to assess the situation and begin repairs.
+Yes, we provide 24/7 emergency service for sewer backups and failures.
+Sewage in your home is unsanitary and can't wait.
+Call (716) 253-1527 immediately.
+We prioritize emergency calls and often respond the same day to assess and begin repairs.

-The most common causes in Erie County include tree root intrusion (roots grow into joints seeking moisture), aging clay or cast iron pipes that crack and collapse, ground settling that causes bellied or offset pipes, and freeze damage during harsh winters.
-Flushing inappropriate items like wipes or grease also damages pipes over time.
-Most sewer failures occur in pipes that are 40+ years old.
+In Erie County, the most common causes are tree root intrusion into pipe joints, aging clay or cast iron pipes that crack and collapse, ground settling causing bellied or offset pipes, and freeze damage from harsh winters.
+Flushing wipes or grease accelerates deterioration.
+Most failures occur in pipes over 40 years old.

-Yes, in most cases we can repair just the damaged section rather than replacing the entire line.
-Our video inspection identifies the exact location of the problem.
-We excavate only the necessary area, remove the damaged section, and install new PVC pipe.
-This targeted approach saves money while solving the problem completely.
+Yes.
+Our video inspection identifies the exact damage location, so we excavate only the necessary area.
+We remove the damaged section, install new PVC pipe, and test the repair.
+This targeted approach saves money compared to full-line replacement while completely solving the problem.

-We take every precaution to minimize damage, but accessing your sewer line requires excavation.
-If the damaged section is under your driveway, sidewalk, or patio, we may need to cut and remove a section.
-We carefully mark the area, cut cleanly, and can help arrange restoration after the repair.
-Most sewer repairs involve digging through lawn areas, which we restore with fresh topsoil and seed.
+We minimize disruption, but sewer access requires excavation.
+If the damage is under a driveway or patio, we cut cleanly and arrange restoration.
+Most repairs go through lawn areas, which we restore with proper grading, fresh topsoil, and seed.

-Most sewer line repairs are completed in 1-2 days.
-Day one typically involves video inspection, excavation, and pipe repair.
-Day two includes testing the repair, backfilling the trench, and initial site restoration.
-Complex repairs involving multiple damaged sections or very deep lines may require additional time.
-We communicate the timeline clearly once we assess your specific situation.
+Most repairs wrap up in 1-2 days.
+Day one covers video inspection, excavation, and pipe repair.
+Day two includes testing, backfilling, and site restoration.
+Complex repairs with multiple damaged sections or very deep lines may take longer: we'll communicate the timeline clearly after assessing your situation.

-No, you can remain in your home during most sewer repairs.
-However, you'll need to minimize water usage during the repair work - we'll advise you on when you need to avoid running water, flushing toilets, or using drains.
-The work is done outside your home.
-In rare cases of complete sewer failure, you may need to arrange alternative facilities until the repair is complete and tested.
+No, you can stay home during most sewer repairs.
+All work happens outside.
+You'll need to limit water usage during active repair: we'll tell you when to avoid flushing and running water.
+In rare cases of complete sewer failure, you may need alternative facilities until the repair is tested and complete.

 A failing sewer line is more than an inconvenience - it's a health hazard and environmental problem.
 Sewage backing up into your home creates unsanitary conditions and can damage flooring, walls, and belongings.
 Sewage leaking into your yard contaminates soil and groundwater.
 Delaying sewer repair often makes the problem worse as cracks expand, roots grow larger, and more of the pipe deteriorates.
 Prompt professional repair protects your home, health, and property value while preventing more extensive and expensive damage.